RafaelFaisca32/desofs2024_M1C_3/Documentation/SecureDevelopmentRequirements/securedevelopmentrequirements.md

 - Follow secure coding guidelines and standards such as OWASP Top 10 and CWE/SANS Top 25.
 - Use secure coding practices to prevent common vulnerabilities such as injection attacks (SQL injection, XSS), insecure direct object references, and buffer overflows.
+- Avoid the usage of eval() or other similar dynamic coding.

 ## Input Validation

 - Implement input validation to prevent injection attacks and ensure that user input is properly sanitized and validated before processing.
 - Validate input data types, length, format, and range to mitigate the risk of malicious input.
+- Protection against OS Command Injection.
+- Verify that sign, range, and input validation techniques are used to prevent integer overflows.

 ## Output Encoding

 - Encode output data to prevent cross-site scripting (XSS) attacks.
 - Use output encoding techniques such as HTML entity encoding or escaping to neutralize user-controlled data before rendering it in the browser.
+- Output encoding preserves the user's chosen character set and locale.
+- Guarantee that output encoding is not vulnerable against injection attacks.

 ## Secure Configuration